 This is caused by something called the refractory period — a period of time that occurs after you have sex in which you aren’t psychologically or physically interested in sexual activity.

-During the refractory period, you typically won’t have very many sexual thoughts.
+During the refractory period, you generally won’t have very many sexual thoughts.
 Even if your partner tries to sexually stimulate you, you probably won’t notice much of a physical response from your body.

-The total duration of your refractory period can vary depending on a number of factors, one of which is your age.
-Although scientific research into shortening the refractory period is limited, some medications, such as Viagra and Cialis, may help you to recover faster.
+The potential duration of your refractory period can vary depending on a number of factors, one of which is your age.
+Although scientific research into shortening the refractory period is limited, some medications, such as sildenafil (the active ingredient in Viagra®) may speed up recovery.

-Below, we’ve explained what the refractory period is, why it happens and how long it normally lasts.
-We’ve also looked at the current scientific research to explain what you might be able to do to shorten your refractory period and have sex for a second time without the usual wait.
+We’ve also looked at the latest scientific research to explain what you may be able to do to shorten your refractory period and have sex for a second time without the usual wait.

 The refractory period is the period of time that starts after you orgasm and ejaculate during sexual intercourse or masturbation.